Asherwood, the suburban Indianapolis estate of the late billionaire Mel Simon, has reportedly found new owners.

-“We invested a lot of time and effort in evaluating options to maximize the potential of this property, not only for our organization but for the surrounding community,” the foundation’s executive director Chris Lewis said in a statement.
-“We want to honor this generous gift by opening the opportunity to prospective buyers who are able to elevate the grounds beyond our capabilities.”
+“We invested a lot of time and effort in evaluating options to maximize the potential of this property, not only for our organization but for the surrounding community.
+We want to honor this generous gift by opening the opportunity to prospective buyers who are able to elevate the grounds beyond our capabilities.”Chris Lewis, the foundation’s executive director said in a statement.

 History of the Asherwood Estate

 Developed by race car driver and automotive engineer Louis H. Schwitzer, the Asherwood estate was significantly expanded under the ownership of the Simons.

 In the years following their purchase, Mr. Simon, the co-founder of the Simon Property Group, became one of the world’s foremost shopping mall developers and the co-owner of the Indiana Pacers basketball team.

 Mr. Simon’s widow, Bren Simon, listed the property for sale in 2014 for $25 million, with no takers.
-She then donated the massive Asherwood estate, along with the house and its belongings, to Michael Feinstein’s foundation, The Great American Songbook.
+She then donated the massive Asherwood estate, along with the house and all of its belongings, to Michael Feinstein’s foundation, The Great American Songbook.

 The millions of dollars worth of art, furniture and fixtures that were inside the palatial 50,000-square-foot mansion hit the auction block on November 17, 2018 with proceeds from the sale going to the foundation.

-The fully furnished seven-bedroom mansion and estate includes two golf courses, two swimming pools, a tennis court, a clubhouse, greenhouse, guest house, home theater and caterer-ready professional kitchen.
+The existing fully furnished seven-bedroom mansion on the property includes two golf courses, two swimming pools, a tennis court, a clubhouse, a greenhouse, a guest house, a home theater, and a caterer-ready professional kitchen.

-More iconic homes:
+More iconic homes